Centaurea maculosa L.; Acosta maculosa (L.) Holub

 Habitat and Distribution

 General requirements: Spotted knapweed is adapted to well-drained, light to coarse-textured soils that receive summer rainfall (FEIS 1998, Rutledge and McLendon, 1998).
 Spotted knapweed is not tolerant of shade.
-It tends to inhabit somewhat moister sites than diffuse knapweed, preferring areas that receive 12 to 30 inches mean annual precipitation.
+It tends to inhabit somewhat moister sites than diffuse knapweed, preferring areas that receive 12 to 30 in annual precipitation.

 Distribution: Spotted knapweed infestations are not as severe in Colorado as diffuse knapweed (Beck 1997).
 However, this weed spreads rapidly and is quickly becoming more common.
 In Colorado, it is commonly found between 4,000 to 6,000 feet, but has been found as high as 10,000 feet (A. Green, pers. comm.).